moisesjsanchez/Guitarist-Toolbox/README.md

 ## Table of contents:

-- Getting All Entire Toolbox
+- Getting Entire Toolbox
 - Getting Single Type of Tool
 - Getting Type Of Tool Based on Subtype
-- Acquiring Randomized Type of Tool
+- Getting Randomized Type of Tool
 - Contributing

 ## API Documentation

-### Get Entire Toolbox
+### Getting Entire Toolbox

 Gets entire toolbox of items from database in JSON format.